prometheus/proposals/proposals/0065-issue-pr-label-system.md

 span multiple components.
 Area labels are less commonly used than component labels and typically indicate cross-cutting concerns or specific initiatives.

+**Proposal**: Keep the `component/` and `area/` prefixes and leave the suffixes unspecified so that developers can add them as needed.
+Move any current labels to use the prefixes where needed.

 #### Kind Labels

 Kind labels categorize the type of change or issue: